 The remuneration report contains information about the principles of remuneration, procedures for determining remuneration and components of remuneration for the board of directors and management of Castle Private Equity AG.
-It also details the remuneration awarded in 2021 and 2022 as well as the planned components of remuneration in 2023.
-It is based on the provisions of the articles of association, the transparency requirements set out in Articles 13 - 16 of the Swiss Ordinance against Excessive Compensation in Listed Companies (VegüV) and Article 663bbis of the Swiss Code of Obligations, the SIX Swiss Exchange Directive on Information relating to Corporate Governance and the principles of the Swiss Code of Best Practice for Corporate Governance drawn up by Economiesuisse.
+It also details the remuneration awarded in 2022 and 2023 as well as the planned components of remuneration in 2023.
+It is based on the provisions of the articles of association, provisions of the Article 734a - 737f of the Swiss Code of Obligations, the SIX Swiss Exchange Directive on Information relating to Corporate Governance and the principles of the Swiss Code of Best Practice for Corporate Governance drawn up by Economiesuisse.